how to store ricotta cheese - Volmar

 • An acidic taste.

-In these cases, it means that the ricotta has gone bad and should not be consumed, otherwise it could cause stomach ache, diarrhea and vomiting.
+In these cases, it means that the ricotta is expired and should not be consumed, otherwise it could cause stomach ache, diarrhea and vomiting.

 Does your company produce ricotta and other dairy product derivatives?
 Then take a look at all the Volmar cheese packaging solutions to package your products effectively for large-scale sale.